Minimal time required to charge a quantum system: Conclusion and future directions

 \section{Conclusion and future directions}

 Quantum batteries promise a potentially large speed-up in charging.
 The basic principle behind this is by means of shortcuts through the Hilbert space, using entangled states in between.
 This leads to a natural definition of a distance: We define the quantum charging distance between two given states, as the minimal time it takes for one of the two states to evolve into the other, among all the possible driving Hamiltonians satisfying a constraint in their operator norm.
+The main results of this paper are summarized in Table~\ref{tab:results}.

 By definition, this notion of distance is hard to compute, since it requires an optimization process during the calculation.
 This difficulty is mitigated by the theory developed in Section \ref{sec:alternative_expressions}, in which it is first shown that the minimization can be carried on \textit{time-independent} driving Hamiltonian only (Theorem~\ref{theorem:D_equal_lnU}).
 For the special case of $\R$ and $\S$ being pure states, the charging distance reduces to the well-known Bures angle.
 Moreover -- when the two states under investigation are non-degenerate and of maximal rank -- the minimization process can be further reduced to a \textit{d-dimensional} minimization problem, thus reducing significantly the computational complexity.